What Is an Industrial Control System?

 After designing the system, test it to see whether the designed system has the desired characteristics or not.
 If the answer is negative, repeat the design process by adjusting a parameter or changing the configuration until the desired specifications are obtained.
 Although this design method is trial and error, engineering intelligence and knowledge play an important role in successfully applying this method.

 Usually, it is better for the designed system to have as little error as possible in response to input signals.
 In this respect, the damping of the system must be reasonable.
 The dynamic behavior of the system should be relatively insensitive to small changes in system parameters.
 Undesirable disturbances must be properly attenuated.
 In general, the high-frequency part must be attenuated so that high-frequency noises such as (sensor noises) are attenuated.
 If the frequencies of noise and disturbances are known, you can use band-stop filters to remove them.
+On the power side the equivalent problem is supply distortion, which is handled by harmonic filters rather than by the control algorithm.

 If designing the system is equivalent to choosing among several alternative systems, the selection can be made based on considerations such as overall performance, cost, volume, and weight.
 In industrial control system equipment, the goal is to design and implement control loops such as temperature, pressure, level, and flow control loops in industrial processes.